Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 As her younger brother, he had always been aware of the things that she secretly did.
 If she had the slightest bit of motivation and support to push her talents forward, then she would have undoubtedly won the favor of their people.

 Having been told constantly that he would be king someday, Oswald felt that his position was endangered, even though he knew that she had no desire to take his place.
-He had believed that his sister did not possess the character to rule the kingdom, and thus, rejected those that curried her favor.
+Willingham had made him believe that his sister did not possess the character to rule the kingdom, and thus, Oswald rejected those that curried her favor.

 This glimpse at her potential had revitalized Oswald’s eyes.
-Of all people, she had never been one to abandon him, even when he had casually turned a blind eye to her.
-Perhaps, they could’ve ruled the country as siblings if he had not been egged on by the Chancellor.
+Of all people, she had been the one to never abandon him, even when he had casually turned a blind eye to her.
+Seeing her heal him and forgive him for his mistakes, Oswald felt that he had lived a lie.
+Perhaps, they could’ve ruled the kingdom as siblings if he had not been egged on by the Chancellor.
 That was why he had regained a burst of spirit, determined to protect her.

 Military might and technology, embracing both for a better kingdom that would exceed that of his father’s legacy.